xuangong/pilotfeild/README.md

 pilotfeild
 ==========

-I will imitate some data structure of redis, then try to remake a private version code.
+I will imitate some data structures of redis, then try to remake a private version code.